docopt/docopt/README.md

         Other: --bad  # BAD, line does not start with dash "-"
         """

-- To specify that option has an argument, put a word describing that argument after space (or equals `=` sign) as seen below.
+- To specify that an option has an argument, put a word describing that argument after space (or equals `=` sign) as shown below.
 You can use comma if you want to separate options.
-In example below both lines are valid, however you are recommended to stick to a single style.
+In the example below both lines are valid, however you are recommended to stick to a single style.

         """